maneike/maneike/README.md

 Welcome to my GitHub profile. ✌️ My name is Martin Chełminiak.
 I go by `maneike` in most online places.

 ## I'm a Junior React and React Native developer
-I am a second-year computer science student and in my free time I create web applications.
+I am a second-year computer science student.
 Hoping to learn machine learning and artificial intelligence in the future.
+I am also learning UI/UX Design.

 ### Tech stack